DragonSlayer1514/MAL-Renamer/README.md

+## Edits
+Buttons for Japanese/English episode titles now function as intended

+Can run source code through Visual Studio (Not VSCode) + .NET (Can select in VS installer)

+Don't want to make installer so...

 # MAL Renamer
 This program will grab series information from [MyAnimeList.net](https://myanimelist.net/) and easily modify the filenames of your files to match a clean, easy to read format.